Quickstart

 </application>

-if you prefer or have separate activity for each action.
+You can handle multiple IntentFilter within a single activity if you prefer, or have separate activities for each action.

-For more details on notification customization see our Push Notification Guide.
+For more details on notification customization, see our Push Notification Guide.